Vyral/base-template/_posts/2018-08-20-what-is-driving-the-changes-weve-seen-in-the-market.md

 {% include youtube.html %}

-*Join me for my discussion of the current market conditions, the changes we’ve noticed, and the effects they will have on buyers and sellers.*
+<p style="text-align: center;"><em>Join me for my discussion of the current market conditions, the changes we’ve noticed, and the effects they will have on buyers and sellers.</em></p>

 In today’s discussion, I’m joined by my friend Mark for a back-and-forth about how the real estate industry in Greater Vancouver is undergoing certain changes.